wp-plugins/wp-imageflow2/readme.txt

 * exclude
 * size (applies to RSS feed only)

-These gallery options will be ignored:

-* columns
-* itemtag
-* icontag
-* captiontag
-* link

 = For galleries based on a subfolder: =

-1. Create a folder for your galleries within your WordPress installation, wherever you want (has to be accessible from the internet - ie wp-content/galleries).
+1. Create a folder for your galleries within your WordPress installation, wherever you want.
+The location has to be accessible from the internet - for example you could use wp-content/galleries.
-2. Set the "Path to galleries from homepage root path" in the configuration options  (ie wp-content/galleries/)
-3. Upload your image galleries to a subfolder of this folder (ie wp-content/galleries/gallery1)
+2. Upload your image galleries to a subfolder of this folder, for example you might upload your images under "wp-content/galleries/subfolder".
-4. Insert a gallery on a page by specifying [wp-imageflow2 dir=SUBFOLDER] (ie [wp-imageflow2 dir=gallery1])

-If you have entered the gallery path correctly you will see a list of the sub-directories on the settings page of the administration panel.
+3. Set the "Path to galleries from homepage root path" in the settings admin page for WP-ImageFlow2.
+Enter the path with trailing slash like: "wp-content/galleries/".
+If you have entered the gallery path correctly you will see a list of the sub-directories on the settings page.
+4. Insert a gallery on a page by specifying the shortcode [wp-imageflow2 dir=subfolder] on your post or page.

 This gallery style will display the image names as the captions, and will link to the full size image.

-* If you installed Wordpress at the root level, your galleries path might be wp-content/galleries/
-* If you installed Wordpress under blog, your galleries path might be blog/wp-content/galleries/

 = Notes =

+If your reflected images don't show up, you might have a strict server that generates 404 errors on the reflected images.
+In this case select the option in the settings for strict servers.

 IF YOU ARE UPGRADING FROM 1.3.1 OR PRIOR AND YOU USED CUSTOM STYLING ON YOUR WP-IMAGEFLOW2 DIVS, YOU MUST UPDATE YOUR CUSTOM STYLES: